akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He lifted his arm and pointed across the crowd, fixing his eyes on the heavy, carved doors of the lodge.

-“The next pure maid to cross that threshold—be she a Saxon virgin, a Norman heiress, or a milk-stained scullion—she shall be his wife!
-If God deems him royal, He shall send a match of fire.
-If not... let the winds take him.
-If he cannot thrive with a peasant at his side, he was never my son at all."
+“I command it: the first pure maid to cross that threshold, be she royal heiress or landless scullion, the same shall be his wife.
+I leave the selection to God’s judgment.
+If the boy cannot live with a peasant at his side, he is no son of mine and holds no claim to my blood.
+Let it be written as a vow.”

 Roger’s eyes widened in shock.
 Bishop Bloet exchanged a glance with the Archbishop of Canterbury.
 The monk of the new Cistercian order lowered his head and his lips began to move silently.